alhawari-abdalla/Rateify/README.md

 ## 🤝 Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see contact at alhawari.officail@gmail.com   .

 ## 🔐 Security

-If you discover any security related issues, please email security@example.com instead of using the issue tracker.
+If you discover any security related issues, please email alhawari.officail@gmail.com  or use issue tracker.

 ## 📝 License